 The course will use plus-minus grading, using the following scale:

 Attendance is not required.
 However, given that we will do a lot of hands-on exercises in class, and the homework assignments and the project address the material covered in class, good attendance is essential for doing well in this class.

 If an extension has not been agreed on beforehand, then for assignments, by default, 5 points (out of 100) will be deducted for lateness, plus an additional 1 point for every 24-hour period beyond 2 that the assignment is late.
-For example, an assignment due at 2pm on Tuesday will have 5 points deducted if it is turned in late but before 2pm on Thursday.
-It will have 6 points deducted if it is turned in by 2pm Friday, etc.

 You are encouraged to discuss assignments with classmates.
 But all written work must be your own.
 Students caught cheating will automatically fail the course.
 If in doubt, ask the instructor.